At the intersection of scholarship and applied practice.

 Founder & Principal Historian

-He holds a PhD in History from the University of Idaho, where his research examines the relationship between state formation, environmental policy, and predator management in the American West.
-His academic work informs a broader approach to applied history — one that integrates archival research, policy context, and institutional analysis.
+Austin holds a PhD in History from the University of Idaho.
+His research focuses on the American West, environmental history, and the relationship between historical analysis and contemporary policy and institutional frameworks.
+This background informs a broader approach to applied history—integrating archival research, regulatory context, and systems-level analysis.

 For inquiries about consulting engagements, research partnerships, or general information.